Bwainuna/01-Blake-Boiteux-Online-Repo/README.md

 # 01-Blake-Boiteux-Online-Repo
 Blake's online repo for class - Module 1 Challenge - change nonsemantic elements into semantic elements.

+User Story

+AS A marketing agency
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

+Acceptance Criteria

+GIVEN a webpage meets accessibility standards
+WHEN I view the source code
+THEN I find semantic HTML elements
+WHEN I view the structure of the HTML elements
+THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+THEN I find accessible alt attributes
+WHEN I view the heading attributes
+THEN they fall in sequential order
+WHEN I view the title element
+THEN I find a concise, descriptive title

 Deployed Application link: file:///C:/Users/blake/bootcamp/Blake-Boiteux-Module-1/blakes-code/index.html

 screenshots of the deployed application: